h7b/h7b-obsidian-public/docs/unsorted/stock-trading-spreadsheet/index.md

 ---
 createdAt: 2023-03-16T01:43:53+01:00
 dg-publish: true
-modifiedAt: 2023-08-09T02:16:23+02:00
+modifiedAt: 2023-10-16T02:35:15+02:00
-title: "Trading Journal to Measure Stock Trading Performance With Google Sheets"
+title: Trading Journal to Measure Stock Trading Performance With Google Sheets
 ---

 # Trading Journal to Measure Stock Trading Performance With Google Sheets

 I want to create a spreadsheet to monitor the performance of trading stocks in Vietnam market.